 Almost anyone can.
-The lower mainland and surrounding areas offer a diversity of trails ranging from wheelchair accessible to near vertical death marches and everything in between.
-With a little research, you can find many trails that are child and new-hiker friendly (We will help – keep reading!).
+The lower mainland and surrounding areas offer a diversity of trails ranging from wheelchair accessible to near-vertical death marches and everything in between.
+With a little research, you can find many trails that are great for hiking with kids or for those who are new to hiking (We will help – keep reading!).
 Our best advice for anyone starting out hiking is to start small and build on your successes.

 When Can You Hike?